ibm-cloud-docs/solution-tutorials/vpc-multi-region.md

 1. If you do not own a domain, you can buy one from a registrar.
 2. Navigate to [{{site.data.keyword.cis_full_notm}}](https://{DomainName}/catalog/services/internet-services) in the {{site.data.keyword.Bluemix_notm}} catalog.
 3. Set the service name, and click **Create** to create an instance of the service.
-4. When the service instance is provisioned, click on **Let's get Started**.
+4. When the service instance is provisioned, click on **Add domain**.
-5. Enter your domain name and click **Connect and continue**.
+5. Enter your domain name and click **Next**.
-6. Setup your DNS records is an optional step and can be skipped for this tutorial. click on **Next Step**
+6. Setup your DNS records is an optional step and can be skipped for this tutorial. click on **Next**
 7. When the name servers are assigned, configure your registrar or domain name provider to use the name servers listed.
-8. After you've configured your registrar or the DNS provider, it may require up to 24 hours for the changes to take effect.
+8. At this point you can click on **Cancel** to get back to the main page, after you've configured your registrar or the DNS provider, it may require up to 24 hours for the changes to take effect.

    When the domain's status on the Overview page changes from *Pending* to *Active*, you can use the `dig <your_domain_name> ns` command to verify that the new name servers have taken effect.
    {: tip}